 My research interests fall within two broad themes: frontier studies; the collapse of complex societies.
 In practice, this has led to my specialization of the transition of Roman frontiers in late antiquity, notably Hadrian's Wall.
-My research makes use of archaeological remains of built structures and small finds to provide a social interpretation of the material record.
+My research makes use of landscape analysis and archaeological remains of built structures and small finds to provide a social interpretation of the material record.

 I also have continued interest in small finds, particularly those of the Roman, Early Medieval, and Medieval periods.

 While I am interested very broadly in frontier societies, my geographic focus has been Britain, particularly focusing on the provincial Roman and Early Medieval (incl.
 Anglo-Saxon) archaeology.

 I am leading the Frontiers of the Roman Empire Digital Humanities Initiative (FREDHI), which is developing cutting-edge digital research tools using Hadrian's Wall and other Roman frontiers as the focus of this research.